azdolinski/n8n-nodes-blinko/README.md

 # n8n-nodes-blinko

 This is an n8n community node for interacting with the Blinko API.
-It provides functionality to create, update, delete, and retrieve notes from a Blinko server.
+It provides functionality to create, update, delete, and retrieve notes, manage attachments, and handle tags in a Blinko server.

 ## Installation